brucetsao/Spider_6x2_Test/README.md

            and finished with the sharp sign '#' .
 Currently acceptable commands are:
     - motor mm angle aaa : $MmmAaaa#
     - spider auto action : $Aa#

+	A bluetooth module may be used as the CmdShell input stream source.

 * [SpiderAuto] - Auto move for spider action.
 The control data is listed in the cpp file.